hiep4hiep/PANW-Bandwidth-quota/README.md

 - Block violated User.
 Even if he uses 2 or 3 IPs, block them all by DAG.
 - Block violated AD Group based on aggregated traffic of group.
 Then the script will create a Security Rule named BlockQuota to block this group.

-4. After 15 minutes, these IP(s) will be released.
-That means I unregistered them from DAG.
-Then these IP(s) can connect to internet again.
+4. After 15 minutes, these IP(s), Group(s) will be released.
+The script unregistered them from DAG and remove security rule.
+Then these IP(s)/User(s)/Group(s) can connect to internet again.